 GSR's process converts excessive waste nutrients into certified organic fertilizers and soil amendments for food producers and gardeners.
-Our patent pending technology outputs fertilizers that are balanced and complete, containing all three of the major nutrients, Nitrogen (N), Phosphorus (P), and Potassium (K) to provide food producers and gardeners a solid form of fertilizer for supplementing soil nutrients and building soil fertility.
+Our patented technology outputs fertilizers that are balanced and complete, containing all three of the major nutrients, Nitrogen (N), Phosphorus (P), and Potassium (K) to provide food producers and gardeners with a solid form of fertilizer for supplementing soil nutrients and building soil fertility.
 Unlike inorganic or chemical fertilizers, fertilizers from our process provide other secondary micronutrients (calcium, magnesium, etc.) and trace elements in addition to the primary NPK nutrients for healthy growth of plant leaves, stems, roots, and resistance to diseases promoting healthy fruits and vegetables as well as overall plant growth.

-Currently, we are developing products for serving the high-growth, high-margin antioxidant and
+Currently, we are developing products for serving the high-growth, high-margin

 nutraceuticals market is predicted to register rapid growth in the years to come

 due to consumers' increasing inclination towards healthy and nutritious food,